 - 1. A pistol or revolver that is or was a manufacturer's catalog product and is or was readily available to the general public. - 2.
 The Evaluation Committee shall have the responsibility for determining the category in which any new model handgun will compete.
-Handguns and / or accessories will be allowed to compete in Production categories if so determined by the Evaluation Committee to meet Production handgun rules and requirements; otherwise, such equipment shall be eligible to compete in Unlimited categories only.

-All design changes and / or modifications to a Production handgun must be submitted to the Evaluation Committee for approval prior to being used in Production category competition.

-All new equipment, design changes, and modifications must be approved at least 90 days prior to the annual International Championships to be allowed for use in that competition.

-- Barrel length shall not exceed 10 3/4 inches. - 4.
+Handguns and / or accessories will be allowed to compete in Production categories if so determined by the Evaluation Committee to meet Production handgun rules and requirements; otherwise, such equipment shall be eligible to compete in Unlimited categories only. - A) All design changes and / or modifications to a Production handgun must be submitted to the Evaluation Committee for approval prior to being used in Production category competition. - B) All new equipment, design changes, and modifications must be approved at least 90 days prior to the annual International Championships to be allowed for use in that competition. - 3.
+Barrel length shall not exceed 10 3/4 inches. - 4.
 Weight shall not exceed the following: - A) Open-sight categories: 4 pounds, unloaded, including magazine; or for Air Pistol, including any C02 or other propellant containers - B) Field Pistol Any Sights category: 5 pounds including optical equipment. - 5.
 Overall length shall not exceed 18 inches. - 6.
-The handgun must be complete at all times in form, finish, and mechanical function as manufactured.
-Except as otherwise allowed by the rules, only internal and external parts that are a manufacturer's standard catalog items for the particular model of handgun may be used for repair or replacement. - A) If spare parts for a discontinued handgun are not available, a broken or dysfunctional part may be replaced by a newly made one provided that: - 1) The newly made part is identical in material, form, dimension, configuration and finish to the original part.
-(Exception: see 7-A). - B) No main part (i.e. frame, cylinder) except the barrel may be duplicated.
+The handgun must be complete at all times in form, finish and mechanical function as manufactured.
+Except otherwise allowed by these rules, only internal and external parts that are the original handgun manufacturer's standard catalog items for the particular model of handgun may be used for repair or replacement.